 Modification: Omit the reverse crunch and stay seated on your sit bones throughout the entire movement.
 Keep your left foot planted on the mat as you slide or float your right foot out away from your body while simultaneously performing a single arm press.

-Trainer Tip: These bursts of HIIT cardio spike the heart rate burning more calories in a shorter amount of time compared to steady state cardio.
+These bursts of HIIT cardio spike the heart rate, burning more calories in a shorter amount of time compared to steady state cardio.

 Keeping your hips square to the ground and your knees as close to the mat as possible, run your feet in and out (wide, wide, narrow, narrow) as fast as you can.

-Find a pace you can maintain for 40 seconds.
+Find a pace you can maintain throughout the entire circuit.

 Modification: Perform wide and narrow fast feet from a standing position instead of bear crawl.
 Alternatively, you could jump rope.

-7. Push Up + Pop Up Squat Hold + Dumbbell Press Out
+Push Up And Pop Up Squat Hold And Dumbbell Press Out

-How to do Push Up + Pop Up Squat Hold + Dumbbell Press Out:
+How To Do A Push Up And Pop Up Squat Hold And Dumbbell Press Out

 Hold this push up position, maintaining a straight line with your body, gaze slightly in front of you.